Obed101/ericob/README.md

-# ericob.github.io
+# OBED'S PERSONAL SHOW-OFF

-Official Repository To Show Off Obed Amoako
+Go to ericob.github.io to view all you need to know